yujunz/gitlab.com-runbooks/howto/gitter/renew-certificates.md

 ## ELBs and CloudFront

-1. Upload the certificate to AWS. **Important:** do NOT use the pop-up dialog on the ELB page: it will add the cert to / and CloudFront won't be able to see it.
+1. Upload the certificate to AWS using [awscli](https://aws.amazon.com/cli/). **Important:** do NOT use the pop-up dialog on the ELB page: it will add the cert to / and CloudFront won't be able to see it.
 Use this command instead (change the name of course):
 ```
 aws iam upload-server-certificate \
   --server-certificate-name STAR.gitter.im_2017-11-15 \